fraunhofer-izi/geotag/README.md

 will be written to the tag file.
 So to remove a tag, each member of a team has to remove it.

-If you want to share additional information between the member such as the values they have tagged, it is recommended to write such info into the `<geo_sampe_table.tsv>` e.g., through a periodically repeated routine.
-The member can reload their table by pressing `l`.
+If you want to share additional information between the team members, e.g., the values they have tagged, it is recommended to write such info to the `<geo_sampe_table.tsv>` e.g., through a periodically repeated routine.
+The members can reload the displayed table by pressing `l`.

 # Execution